vita nouva · diary · µ · graph

 xiv. things i refuse, with greater or lesser vehemence من المرفوضات

-• quietlythe marketer's em-dash, or nowadays GPT's and most importantly, the corporate "we"
+• quietlythe marketer's em-dash, or nowadays GPT's, any use of the corporate "we"

 • more firmlywriting for the algorithm; reading reviews of a book i mean to read; replying to a letter the same hour i receive it